knowrob/knowrob/README.md

 [![Build Status](https://travis-ci.org/knowrob/knowrob.svg?branch=master)](https://travis-ci.org/knowrob/knowrob)

+This repository contains
+KnowRob core packages and general issue tracker for the KnowRob knowledge base.

 KnowRob is a knowledge base for robots.
 It equips robots with the capability to organize information in re-usable knowledge chunks, and to perform reasoning in an expressive logic formalism.